-Students priced out of accommodation in central Copenhagen have been offered an unusual alternative to turn to – floating flats made from recycled shipping containers.
+Students priced out of affordable housing in central Copenhagen have been offered an unusual alternative to turn to – floating flats made from recycled shipping containers.

 Made in collaboration with Danish architecture firm Bjarke Ingels Group, ‘The Urban Rigger’ design comprises by nine shipping containers stacked on top of a floating concrete pontoon, creating 12 student apartments with storage space, laundry rooms and technical equipment available to its tenants.